 Other Services Available at YTherapy

 At YTherapy, I provide help for a variety of mental health issues at my counselling offices in Angel and Farringdon, Central London.
-I offering counselling to people from all walks of life, including: first responders, other counsellors and therapists, and healthcare professionals such as doctors and nurses.
-I use effective counselling interventions to help you make lasting change in your life.
-I offer creative arts therapy, traditional talk therapy and Dramatherapy to help you find true healing and emotional freedom.
+I offer counselling to people from all walks of life, including: first responders, other counsellors and therapists, and healthcare professionals such as doctors and nurses.
+Through the use of effective counselling interventions, I help you make lasting change in your life.
+I offer creative arts therapy (such as Dramatherapy) and traditional talk therapy to help you find true healing and emotional freedom.
 If you are dealing with trauma or PTSD, stress and burnout, relationship problems or just about any other mental health concern, I would love to assist you in being the very best version of yourself!
-Contact me today to schedule a free call and begin living the life you’ve always dreamed of.
+Contact me today to schedule a free call.
+Begin living the life you’ve always dreamed of.